-- SQL is a direct query language; as such, it has limitations. - via programming languages: - Complex computational processing of the data. - Specialized user interfaces. - Access to more than one database at a time.
+SQL is a direct query language; as such, it has limitations.

+- Standard programming languages:

+- Complex computational processing of the data.

+- Specialized user interfaces.

+- Logistics and decision making

+- Access to more than one database at a time.

-- SQL commands can be called from within a host language (e.g., Java or Python) program. - SQL statements can refer to host variables (including special variables used to return status). - Must include a statement to connect to the right database.
+- Most often SQL commands are called from within a host language (e.g., Java or Python) program. - SQL statements can reference and modify host language variables (including special variables used to return results and status). - Must include an API to connect to and issue queries to the right database.